-Configuring the heap from bare machine C using \init\alloc and \\rt\heap\extend
+Configuring the heap from bare machine C using \init\alloc and \\rt\heap\extend l.
+Call_init_alloc(base, heap. top) to define the base and top of the memory you want to manage as a Note -

 If you are using a heap implementation from bare machine C (that is an application that does not define main() and does not initialize the C library) you must define the base and top of the heap as well as providing a heap extension function.